raff/tls-psk/README.md

 Well, since currently the standard crypto/tls package is not extensible, this package uses an "extensible" version (a copy of the standard crypto/tls package with some added functionalities)

+This version is compatible with crypto/tls from Go 1.13.4.
+If you need the older version (based on Go 1.2.2) you can checkout the release/tag v0.0.0

 Installatation
 ==============